topolvm/topolvm/docs/user-manual.md

 ### Generic Ephemeral Volume

 TopoLVM supports the Generic Ephemeral Volume feature.
-You can use Generic Ephemeral Volumes with TopoLVM like following:
+You can use Generic Ephemeral Volumes with TopoLVM like the following:

 ```yaml
 apiVersion: v1